 - “For this reason” (1:15, 3:1, and 14).
 Cause and effect are in action here

-- Important words themselves.
-In each text, you’ll find them.
+- Important words themselves: You’ll find them in each text.
 Examples would be too numerous as every passage has its specific important words.

-- Geography.
-The mention of a city or a plain is describing something.
+The mention of a city or a plain describes something.
 In our Mark 8 passage, mentioning Bethsaida was important.
 In Matthew 11:21, Jesus declares, “Woe to you, Bethsaida!
-For if the miracles had occurred in Tyre and Sidon which occurred in you, they would have repented long ago in sackcloth and ashes.”
-(NASB) This explains why Jesus took the blind man out of the city to perform his miracle.
+For if the miracles had occurred in Tyre and Sidon which occurred in you, they would have repented long ago in sackcloth and ashes” (NASB).
+This explains why Jesus took the blind man out of the city to perform his miracle.
 Bethsaida had seen enough miracles!

-- Odd or unusual words.
 Remember reading Mark 8:23 when Jesus spits (yes, spits!) on the eyes of the blind man?
 Spit is an unusual word.
-What about Ephesians 4:2 “bearing one another” (NIV) or “making allowance” (NLT)?
+What about Ephesians 4:2, “bearing one another” (NIV) or “making allowance” (NLT)?
 That is an odd language.
 The rule of thumb here is that when a word is unusual, it means something important in the text.

-As you look for these important words while you write your sermon, you’ll be building and creating a better dashboard to gain perspective of what you will need and want to communicate.
-Here are some notes from Ephesians 4:
+As you look for these important words while you write your sermon, you’ll be building and creating a better dashboard to gain perspective on what you will need and want to communicate.

 5. THE M.I.L.P.A.S.